Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *d) The Executive Sectors for both Regulations and Innovation Personnel are restricted to their respective Departmental Members and Combative Personnel only.
 These respective Departmental Members can grant temporary authorization into their sectors.*

 *e) The Refinery is restricted to members of the Engineering Department and Security Corps.
 Personnel from the Engineering Department may grant temporary authorization.*

+*f) Catwalks located at Upper Test Subject Zone are restricted to departmental members only.*

 8) The Main Encampment in general is restricted only to which areas a Corporation Personnel may access with their default keycard.